 - I will humbly accept any penalty that the governing body at any level of curling deems appropriate, if I am found in violation of the Code of Ethics or rules of the game.

-For a complete list of rules, you can download the Rules of Curling for General (club) Play, and order the Official Rule Book at these links:
+For a complete list of rules, you can download the Rules of Curling for General (club) Play at the following link: